subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 work showing measurable physiological orienting responses to “unnoticed” stimuli despite no conscious report.
 This gives a concrete mechanism for the “ background things vs. stuff” distinction — everything starts as coarse “stuff” background by default; a region gets promoted to its own individuated “thing” pipeline specifically when its saliency signal wins the attention competition.

 ## A Predictive Processing Model for Language

+Language comprehension and generation is a relatively late addition to our cognitive system, it happened in the last 50,000 years.
+By then the brain had already built a rich, grounded, pre-linguistic continuous conceptual state (the $zzz_n$ in the IM-LEPP model), and language was added comparatively effortful, serial auto-regressive-like process that reads from and writes to that substrate rather than buikding another one from scratch.
+Hence the brain's $zzz_n$ equivalent is grounded in perception, sound, social experience etc and language is another channel feeding into this already existing representation.
+This points out to a fundamental difference between the brain (and the IM-LEPP model) and modern LLMs, since the latter are not grounded and base their latent representations purely from word co-occurrance statistics and nothing else.
+There have been some recent efforts to build a predictive processing model for language, for example see the [LD4LG](https://arxiv.org/abs/2212.09462) model.
+However this and similar models run into the problem of designing a good auto-encoder for language, which hasn't been solved yet.
+The reason for this is that their latent representations are not grounded with other sensory data, and no amount of auto-encoder engineering can fix lack of grounding.

 Language shares a number of features in common with the visual system, and both can be modeled as predictive systems, images in one case and words in the other.
 That said, words are more abstract entity than objects and are discrete in nature, i.e., there are a finite number of them.
 The problem then is that of translating the sound coming in through our ears into word level latent representations that attach semantic meaning to them and is followed by prediction of the next word.
 These sounds could be coming from an external source, or it could be just the sound of our voice talking.
 In the former case, the next word in the sequence can serve as an error connection signal for the brain's prediction for the next word, very much like the error correction that happens in vision, and in the process the brain's model for next word prediction gets trained.
 For the case when the sound is from our own voice, there is still an error correction  feedback loop in operation, since sometimes we speak out a word, and then hearing the sound makes us realize that we meant to say something else.
 There is another source for words through our visual system when we read or write and we will consider this simpler case first.